pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance get command
 ^^^^^^^^^^^^^^^^^^^^

-The ``instance get`` command gets a single CIM instance defined by the :term:`INSTANCENAME` argument from the default namespace or the namespace defined with the command displayed in the defined format.
-The form of :term:`INSTANCENAME` is determined by the ``--interactive`` option.
-It can display the returned instance in the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).
-Otherwise it returns the received exception.
+The ``instance get`` command gets a CIM instance.

+The instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+The command displays the instance using :term:`CIM object output formats` or :term:`Table output formats`.

-This example successfully retrieves the instance defined by the INSTANCENAME ``root/cimv2:TST_Person.name=\"Saara\"``:
+This example gets an instance by instance name:

 .. code-block:: text